ViBiOh/viws/README.md

 ## Compilation

-You need Go 1.9 in order to compile the project.
+You need Go 1.11+ with go modules enabled in order to compile the project.

 ```bash
 make go